genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 There are at least two types of mapping strategies - Spliced Mapping and Unspliced Mapping.
-In case of RNA-seq data, reads are derived from mature mRNA, so there's typically no introns in the sequence.
+In case of RNA-seq data, reads are derived from mature mRNA, so there is typically no introns in the sequence.
 For example, if the read spans two exons, the reference genome might have one exon followed by an intron.